willendoo/happy-nlw3/README.md

 ## 🌐 The Project
 - Happy is an application to celebrate Children's Day.
-In this project orphanages can be registered, showing to other people, when it its open for visit, helping people to find orphanages to visit, making some kids happier.
+In this project orphanages can be registered, showing to other people when it is open for visits, also, showing the route.
+Helping people to find orphanages to visit, making some kids happier.

 ## 🚀 Technologies
 - Node.js